 An aquarium brings more than beauty into a home.
 The water symbolizes the flow of life, of growth, and the activities of living things.
 The motion and sounds of the bubbling water as it moves throughout the fish tank activate and increase the positive energy of the area, bringing good fortune, wealth and abundance.

 Additional Benefits of a Feng Shui Fish Tank

-- If the aquarium is located in a room that is dry, it helps to balance the energy by adding humidity to the air.
+- If the aquarium is located in a room that is dry, it helps balance the energy by adding humidity to the air.

-Where to Place the Aquarium
+Where to Put an Aquarium

 - A fish tank placed under a beam reduces stress and mental pressure.

-- Never place a fish tank in the kitchen since the fire element is strong in this room and water destroys fire.
+- Never place a fish tank in the kitchen since the fire element is strong in this room, and water destroys fire.

 - Don't place an aquarium in the center of a house.
 The earth element governs this sector and earth destroys water.
 This conflict could set up a conflict within the family and disrupt the family's abundance.

 - Don't set up an aquarium in a bathroom.
 The wastewater generated in this room is inauspicious and the aquarium will heighten the negative energy.